 Distance: As long as you like!

-Swinley Forest is popular with London riders, and for good reason – it’s just about the closest spot to the capital where you can find proper mountain biking.
+Swinley Forest is a popular trail centre with London riders, and for good reason – it’s just about the closest spot to the capital where you can find proper mountain biking.
 And proper riding there most certainly is, the elevation isn’t high, but the trails here are flowy, rewarding and spicy if you want to tackle the new jump line.

 Perhaps most important of all for winter though, the Swinley trails ride just as well when wet as when dry.
 Better even, as they don’t turn to dust under your tyres.
 Yes it can get splashy thanks to the low lying land but a good pair of waterproof socks should do the trick.
 This is our go-to winter riding spot.